-Guarantees received consist of prepayment received from the company Limmat Inter S.A. for three months' freight according to the bare-boat charter agreement for the freight of FV "Kapitan Rusak".
+Guarantees received as at 31 December 2017 consist of prepayment received from the company Limmat Inter S.A. for three months' freight according to the bare-boat charter agreement for the freight of FV "Kapitan Rusak" and one-month prepayment received from Ecobunker.

-Liabilities under onerous contract includes the amount of future cash flows under the end date of the bareboat agreement for the Tamanskiy Vessel.
+Liabilities under onerous contract as at 31 December 2017 includes the amount of future cash flows under the end date of the bareboat agreement for the Tamanskiy Vessel.